shaken02/ArabicRootPredictor/README.md

 - The model is trained using `scikit-learn`.
 - It uses a vectorizer for feature extraction.
-- The model files are stored in the `model/` directory.
+- Uses 15 trees in the Random Forest.
+- 81% accuracy.